vict0rsch/expire-tabs/README.md

 # expire-tabs

-A simple browser (Chrome & Firefox) that closes your tabs after some time.
-The time taken into account is the time since the tab was last opened / focused.
+A simple browser extension (Chrome & Firefox) that closes your tabs after they have been inactive for a specified amount of time.
+The timer resets whenever you focus a tab.

 ## Features

-### Popup

-A popup that allows you to set the time after which the tabs will be closed.

-### Options
+### ⚙️ Settings (Popup)

-A page that displays the history of the tabs that have been closed.
+Clicking the extension icon opens the settings popup where you can configure:

+-   **Timeout**: Set the duration of inactivity after which a tab should close.
+    -   Supports **Minutes**, **Hours**, and **Days**.
+-   **History Limit**: Set the maximum number of closed tabs to keep in history.
+    -   Set to `-1` for infinite history.
+    -   Tabs exceeding the limit are removed (oldest first).
+-   **View Closed Tabs**: Quick access button to open the full history page.

+### 📜 History (Options Page)

+The options page provides a dashboard for your closed tabs:

+-   **Search**: Filter history by Title or URL.
+Multiple terms are treated as "AND" conditions (e.g., "git issue" matches items containing both "git" and "issue").
+-   **Copy URL**: One-click button to copy the closed tab's URL to your clipboard.
+-   **Delete**: Remove individual items from your history.
+-   **Clear History**: Wipe all recorded history.

-### Background
+### 🧠 Background Behavior

-A background script that closes the tabs after the time has elapsed.
+-   The extension uses a background service worker to monitor tab activity.
+-   It uses `chrome.alarms` to check for expired tabs every minute to minimize resource usage.
+-   **Pinned tabs** and tabs **playing audio** are automatically protected and will **not** be closed.

 ## Development

 This project supports both Chrome and Firefox.
+It is mainly vibe-coded because I don't have enough time.

 ### Development (Watch Mode)